facebook

 • SkillsFuture Credit (SFC)

-The detailed payment instructions are indicated in the invoice issued with the offer letter.
+Detailed payment instructions are provided in the invoice issued with the offer letter.

 Can I withdraw from the course and get a refund after making payment?